davy7125/polyphone/docs/en/manual/soundfont-editor/toolbar.rst

 Recorder
 --------

-When clicking on the icon, a window opens showing the recorder that can record the output of Polyphone.
+When clicking on the icon |recorder|, a window opens showing the recorder that can record the output of Polyphone.

 .. figure:: images/recorder.png